 - Stability test mode – identify unstable clones early so that they can be eliminated from the analysis or inform you of “genetic drift” in a cell population.

 - Fusion assay mode – sort rare cell-cell or cell-biomolecule partners.
 This could be useful for constructing a range of functional assays.
-For example, B-cells could be co-incubate with a target cell to which specific secreted antibodies may bind and cause signal transduction resulting in generation of a fluorescent readout
+For example, B-cells could be co-incubated with a target cell to which specific secreted antibodies may bind and cause signal transduction resulting in generation of a fluorescent readout.

 Why Choose Our Technology?